nwelchr/architecture-planning/readme.md

 # Introduction

-**Describe basics of the project**
+**Describe basics of the project, blah blah**

 ## Clarifying questions

-- What is a project?
+- What is a "project" exactly?
 Can you specify start and end dates for bidding?
 Can you specify start and stop dates for that project?

 - “Equip GCs with the means to SEND files to their subs.”
 The image shows a contractor is able to have folders of their own.
 How is access granted to subs and who can actually see the project?
+Or do all subs have access to all projects?
 Does the GC literally _send_ files over to the subs?

-- There are [success-metrics](primary success metrics) at the bottom.
+- There are [primary success metrics](success-metrics) at the bottom.
 Is it my goal to describe how I would track these pieces of data or should I just base my solution around these metrics?

 ## Assumptions

+- GCs have fast enough networks speeds to upload files at a reasonable rate.
+Subs have fast enough networks to download files at a reasonable rate.

 - Security isn't an issue and has already been configured through session and CSRF authentication tokens as well as DB, model, and frontend-level constraints.
 We can discuss possible implementations of security measures at the end if needed.